Amplitude-Developer-Docs/amplitude-dev-center/docs/data/deprecated-sdks/dotnet.md

 description: Amplitude Data supports tracking analytics events from .NET (Standard 1.3 and Standard 2.0) apps written in C# (6 and above).
 ---

+!!!warning "Deprecated SDK"
+    This SDK is deprecated and these docs are no longer maintained.

 Amplitude Data supports tracking analytics events from .NET (Standard 1.3 and Standard 2.0) apps written in C# (6 and above).

 In C#, the tracking library exposes a type-safe function for every event in your team’s tracking plan.
 The function’s arguments correspond to the event’s properties and are strongly typed to allow for code completion and compile-time checks.